Newsletter SignupJoin our email list to receive news of our latest activities and featured items!

 ABOUT THIS WEBSITE

 Welcome to our website showing selections from our large, diverse, well-edited inventory which contains much more than antique quilts.
-We kept our start up name laurafisherquilts.com because of all the google entries, but now as FISHER HERITAGE feature an expansive inventory that incorporates our antique and vintage specialties - quilts, hooked rugs, woven coverlets, rag woven carpet, braided rugs, Beacon/Pendleton blankets, paisley shawls, Marseilles bedspreads, ticking, home furnishings textiles, and American folk art including samplers and needlework, game boards, tramp art frames, lamps, mirrors, paintings.
-We seek antiques that are either “best of kind” or classics with a twist -- pieces that have the graphic appeal or historic content that makes them timeless and desirable.
+We kept our start up name www.laurafisherquilts.com because of all the Google entries, but as FISHER HERITAGE we offer an expansive inventory beyond quilts.
+We have antique and vintage quilts, hooked rugs, woven coverlets, rag woven carpet, braided rugs, Beacon/Pendleton blankets, paisley shawls, Marseilles bedspreads, ticking, home furnishings textiles, and American folk art including samplers and needlework, game boards, tramp art frames, lamps, mirrors, paintings.
+Our choices are either “best of kind” or classics with a twist -- pieces that have the graphic appeal and/or historic content that makes them timeless and desirable.

 A picture of the entire item appears first, followed by detail photos.
-We are continuing to make corrections to the 'broken' data transfer to our new host that unfortunately dropped some full images or closeups.
-Thanks for bearing with us as we fix listings.
+Thanks for bearing with us as we fix listings that were dropped or affected by data transfer from an earlier host.

 Everything is measured in inches and feet.
 Unlike paintings, size here is listed width first to help you determine whether a quilt or rug will fit your space.
 Many of our textiles are non-directional in motif so they can be used horizontally or vertically.
 Rugs with repeat motifs can be modified to accommodate your size needs, so please ask.

-We do not offer a shopping cart or a site checkout because we like to interact with clients personally.
+We do not use a shopping cart or a site checkout because we like to interact with clients personally.
 So,

 Editorial support and pieces from the gallery appear regularly in leading design and cultural magazines including Architectural Digest, Martha Stewart Living, Country Living, House Beautiful, Traditional Home, This Old House Journal, New York Magazine, Where Magazine, In-New York Magazine, Country Home, House & Garden, and now in online art and design sites.
 Editorials have highlighted our fabulous eye, well-edited selection, affordable prices, and helpful service.
 Thrilling profiles of the gallery appeared in the June 2006 Architectural Digest and in the March 2009 Maine Antique Digest.